Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Intern, ABC Marketing Firm, Summer 2020

-- Assisted with market research and data analysis for various clients
+- Assisted with market research and data analysis for clients of various kinds

 - Volunteer, DEF Nonprofit, 2018-2020

-- Coordinated and planned fundraising events
+- Planned and coordinated fundraising events

 Skills: